Philistinism: 19th century

 Thomas Carlyle often wrote of gigs and "gigmanity" as a sign of classist materialism; Arnold recognized Carlyle's use of the term as being synonymous with philistine.
 Carlyle used "philistine" to describe William Taylor in 1831.
 He also used it in Sartor Resartus (1833–34) and in The Life of John Sterling (1851), remembering conversations where "Philistines would enter, what we call bores, dullards, Children of Darkness".

-The composer Robert Schumann (1810-1856) created Davidsbündler, a fictional society whose purpose is to fight the philistines.
+The composer Robert Schumann (1810–1856) created Davidsbündler, a fictional society whose purpose is to fight the philistines.
 This fight appears in some of his musical pieces, such as Davidsbündlertänze, Op.
 6, and the concluding part of his Carnaval, op.
 9, which is titled "Marche des Davidsbündler contre les Philistins".

 In The Sickness Unto Death (1849), the philosopher Søren Kierkegaard criticises the spiritlessness of the philistine-bourgeois mentality of triviality and the self-deception of despair.

 The philosopher Friedrich Nietzsche (1844–1900) identified the philistine as a person who, for a lack of true cultural unity, can only define style in the negative and through cultural conformity.
 The essay "David Strauss: the Confessor and the Writer" in Untimely Meditations is an extended critique of nineteenth-century German Philistinism.

+In his 1897 letter De Profundis, author Oscar Wilde wrote, "The Philistine element in life is not the failure to understand Art.
+Charming people such as fishermen, shepherds, ploughboys, peasants and the like know nothing about Art, and are the very salt of the earth.
+He is the Philistine who upholds and aids the heavy, cumbrous, blind mechanical forces of Society, and who does not recognise the dynamic force when he meets it either in a man or in a movement."